goranferbisek/tweety-laravel6-from-scratch/README.md

 ### List of added features
 :heavy_check_mark: The profile page banner image and description are hard-coded.
 Make these dynamic for each user.\
-:x: Add the ability to attach an image when publishing a tweet.\
+:heavy_check_mark: Add the ability to attach an image when publishing a tweet.
+(Make an AJAX request)\
 :heavy_check_mark: There is currently no way to unlike a tweet.
 Add the ability to toggle a like.\
 :x: Add a pop-up flash message when a user publishes a tweet or follows someone.\
 :x: Consider adding [Laravel Livewire](https://laravel-livewire.com) to allow for more interactive forms.\